CES 2019: The Rocking Bed is for adults that want to sleep like a baby

 The bed doesn't really rock, rather the frame glides the mattress smoothly back-and-forth.
-I tried the bed out for a few minutes in the middle of a packed exhibition hall and felt calm and relaxed when I got up.
+I tried the bed out for a few minutes in the middle of a packed exhibition hall and felt calm as well as relaxed when I got up.
 I'd be curious to see how this made me feel after sleeping on it.

 Russell's observation on the effects of rocking motion during sleep is backed up by scientific studies done in Switzerland by Geneva University Hospital as well as pretty much anybody with a baby.